-2. To estimate the relative risk of MCM births in the exposed cohort versus the comparator cohorts, if sample size permits.
+2. To estimate the relative risk of MCM births in the exposed cohort versus the comparator cohorts.

 Hypothesis: there is no difference in the risk of MCM births between exposed and comparator cohorts (ie, the null hypothesis, or a relative risk of 1.0).